kuy/redux-tower/README.md

 ## Why?

-+ react-router is just a component switcher.
++ [react-router](https://github.com/ReactTraining/react-router) is just a component switcher.
 I don't want to depend on React component lifecycle.
-+ react-router-redux doesn't help you to do something before showing a page component.
++ [react-router-redux](https://github.com/reactjs/react-router-redux) doesn't help you to do something before showing a page component.
-+ redux-saga is a library for async control flow.
++ [redux-saga](https://github.com/yelouafi/redux-saga) brings long-running processes with async control flow to Redux.

 ### About redux-saga-router